bankarohit/websocket-listener/README.md

 ```

 Run `python -m listener.auth` to generate a login URL.
 After logging in and
-authorising the app, copy the `auth_code` from the redirect and run
+authorising the app, copy the `auth_code` from the redirect and set it as
+`FYERS_AUTH_CODE` in your environment.
+You can optionally exchange the code
+yourself with:

 ```bash
 python -m listener.auth --auth-code <code> --write-env
 ```

-This prints the access token and writes it to `.env` when `--write-env` is used.
+This prints the resulting access token and writes it to `.env` when
-Alternatively, you can provide `FYERS_AUTH_CODE` to the service.
-If
+`--write-env` is supplied.
+Provide `FYERS_REFRESH_TOKEN` alongside the auth code
-`FYERS_ACCESS_TOKEN` is empty, the listener will automatically exchange the
+if refresh support is enabled.
+When `FYERS_ACCESS_TOKEN` is absent, the service
-authorization code for an access token on startup.
+automatically exchanges `FYERS_AUTH_CODE` for a new token on startup.

 3. Run the service: